-Keith Hampton is a Quello Research Fellow and Professor of Media and Information at MSU.
+Keith N. Hampton is a Professor of Media and Information at Michigan State University.
+In 2018 he assumed the role of Director of Academic Research for the Quello Center.
 Keith’s research is focused on the relationship between new information and communication technologies, social networks, democratic engagement and the urban environment.
 His recent research has looked at the outcomes of persistent contact and pervasive awareness through social media, including stress, social isolation, exposure to diverse points of view, and willingness to voice opinions.
 His publications have received a number of awards, such as a 2015 paper award from the American Sociological Association, Section on Communication and Information Technologies.

 Hampton received his doctorate and Master of Arts in sociology from the University of Toronto, and his Bachelor of Arts in sociology from the University of Calgary.
 Before joining the faculty at MSU, he was the Endowed Professor in Communication and Public Policy and Co-Chair of the Social Media & Society Cluster in the Department of Communication in the School of Communication and Information at Rutgers.
 Other previous posts include assistant professor at the Annenberg School for Communication, University of Pennsylvania; as well as assistant professor of technology, urban and community sociology, and Endowed Class of ’43 Chair in the Department of Urban Studies and Planning at the Massachusetts Institute of Technology.